Getting started Blackboard Assignment - Staff Guide

 Assignment settings

-Click the Cog icon to access settings and adjust as required.
+Click the Cog icon to access all settings and adjust as required.

 Anonymous grading